 Note: GitHub Actions was available for GitHub Enterprise Server 2.22 as a limited beta.
 If you're upgrading an existing GitHub Enterprise Server instance to 3.0 or later and want to configure GitHub Actions, note that the minimum hardware requirements have increased.
 For more information, see "Upgrading GitHub Enterprise Server."

-For more information about resource requirements for GitHub Enterprise Server, see the hardware considerations for your instance's platform.
+For more information about minimum hardware requirements for your GitHub Enterprise Server instance, see the hardware considerations for your instance's platform.

 For more information about adjusting resources for an existing instance, see "Increasing storage capacity" and "Increasing CPU or memory resources."